yameguchi/simplify/README.md

 Playlist creation has become a tedious task for me on Spotify.
 It takes hours to construct the perfect bucket of songs that matches a certain vibe or feel.
 I'm sure we've all been there before.
 Public playlists are a good start, but what if I ONLY want pieces I have interacted with before?

 To tackle this, I used the Spotify API and some data science to output relevant songs for the options that you select.
 (Check out the <a href="#demo">demo</a>).
+The web app connects to your Spotify account and gives you an option to add the playlist generated to your library.
+This opens up many doors for users as it can serve as a playlist starter or a playlist on-the-go.

-This was possible by applying TF-IDF on track genres to crunch its relevancy and weight and using cosine similarity to rank tracks according to its similarity to a criteria.
+I generated user-relevant playlists by applying TF-IDF on track genres to crunch its relevancy and weight and using cosine similarity to rank tracks according to its similarity to a criteria.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>